 You can manage everything right from the app and PhilRX will even deal with insurance issues for you as well.
 See more about how it works.

 Just thinking about this one, I can actually hear angels singing.
 I swear.
 Where was this genius idea when my babies were little?
-Not only are there great healthy online store options like:
+Not only are there great healthy online store options but there are companies that bring personal shopping to you!

 Many major grocery and store chains are also hopping on board with their own pickup or delivery services!
 I strongly recommend checking your local grocery chains to see if they allow you to purchase online for either delivery or store pick up!